+No, they’re not.
 You don’t have to have probation periods, however, they are recommended.
+For more legal information, see our guide to probation period employment law in the UK.

 However, you can set your own notice period specifically for probation periods in your contracts of employment.

-So, for example, if an employee’s notice period would ordinarily be four weeks outside of probationary periods, you can set it at two weeks during their probation period, providing it’s in writing in their contract of employment.
+So, for example, if an employee’s notice period would ordinarily be four weeks outside of probationary periods, you can set their notice period during probation to two weeks, providing it’s in writing in their contract of employment.

 As you’ve probably gathered by now, the key is that whatever the term, it should be in writing to show what‘s been agreed.